Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 Castelhanos Beach stands out from the rest for its more challenging access.

-To get there, you can opt for a boat trip, an ATV ride or a hike through the mangroves – the latter is undoubtedly an incredible experience!
+To get there, you can choose between a boat trip, an ATV ride or a hike through the mangroves – the latter is undoubtedly an incredible experience!

-The whole journey is worth it, as Castelhanos is considered the most stunning beach in Boipeba.
+The journey is well worth it, as Castelhanos is considered the most beautiful beach on Boipeba.

 Castelhanos Natural Pools